Shopify/polaris/src/components/README.md

 Building apps for merchants lets you quickly integrate your service into Shopify, or embed your web apps directly inside Shopify POS and the Shopify admin.

-With embedded apps, you can add value to a merchant’s day-to-day business operations by leveraging the familiar surroundings of the Shopify admin.
+With embedded apps, you can add value to merchants’ day-to-day business operations by leveraging the familiar surroundings of the Shopify admin.
 Embedded apps are separately hosted and use the Shopify API.

 The embedded section includes